PLR 202002018 Organization’s Educational Grants Not Taxable

 - This determination applies only to you.
 It may not be cited as precedent.

 - You cannot rely on the conclusions in this letter if the facts you provided have changed substantially.
 You must report any significant changes in your program to the Cincinnati Office of Exempt Organizations at:

 Internal Revenue Service

 P.O.
 Box 2508

 Cincinnati, OH 45201

-We sent a copy of this letter to your representative as indicated in your power of attorney.
+Please keep a copy of this letter in your records.

 Stephen A. Martin